An Independent HR & Payroll Software Review and Analysis

-Almost simultaneously announced in 2005 alongside the acquisitions of PeopleSoft, JD Edwards, and Siebel Systems, OFA had a painfully slow gestational period—only releasing to early adopters towards the end of 2010 and becoming generally available June 2011.
+Almost simultaneously announced in 2005 alongside the acquisitions of PeopleSoft, JD Edwards, and Siebel Systems, OFA had a painfully slow gestational period—only releasing to early adopters.
 In large part this delay was due to working out the kinks of deployment models, integration and upgrade points for Oracle's already existing applications; however, Oracle's original intentions for OFA also served to slow down the process.
 Indeed, Oracle Fusion Applications were initially designed to be a veritable "best-of" modular application suite—cherry-picking functionalities from each of its legacy products; developing the application in Java; and architecting the application's code in order to run the systems through on-demand or on-premise deployments.

 While Oracle's strategy sounds promising enough, the problem with this approach was that customers revolted; citing concerns that OFA was being forced upon them with no regard to the energy and expense that customers had already expended to deploy those legacy systems.
 These complaints in turn forced Oracle to create a parallel application stream called Oracle Applications Unlimited—essentially an assurance roadmap that outlined support/advancement for each of Oracle's already existing solutions.
 Ironically enough though, it is this roadmap that has shed light on the inescapable fact that next generation releases do not appear to be planned for any of Oracle's legacy solutions—even those that fall outside of the HCM realm.
 That's not to say that Oracle won't support those offerings, or that updates to functionality will stop, but major architectural changes do not seem to be in those applications' futures—mainly because OFA is the application future for Oracle.
 Here we outline in more granular detail what Oracle's HR software future looks like by diving deep into the Oracle Fusion HCM solution.